jesnuka/jesnuka.github.io/README.md

 ## School Projects
 ### Responsive Website Project
-This [website](https://github.com/jesnuka/Responsive-website) was done as a final project for Responsive Web Design course at VIA University College, Aarhus, Denmark together with Julia Korhonen.
+This [website](https://github.com/jesnuka/Responsive-website) was done as a project for Responsive Web Design course at VIA University College, Aarhus, Denmark together with Julia Korhonen.
 It includes responsive design and works in multiple resolutions, including mobile.